-While the Spanish Civil War may the one of the country’s darkest moments and not one that Spaniards like to talk about, it’s a moment in recent history whose effects are still felt today.
-Nick Lloyd is a passionate guide whose Spanish Civil War Tour is immensely interesting and offers great insight into how the events leading up to and during the war unfolded in Barcelona.
+While the Spanish Civil War may be one of the country’s darkest periods and not one that many Spaniards like to talk about, it’s an important part of recent history, the effects of which are still felt today.
+Nick Lloyd is the passionate guide leading the Spanish Civil War tour, offering great insight into how the events leading up to, and during, the war unfolded in Barcelona.
 It’s a very hands-on tour, with various artefacts that display the untold stories of that tumultuous time.

-If a walking tour isn’t your thing but you still want to be able to stop and look around at your will, the Photo Bike Tour Barcelona is ideal.
-Owner Alfredo has designed his own route through some of his favourite spots in Barcelona.
+If a walking tour isn’t your thing but you still want to be able to stop, look around and take photos at your will, then Photo Bike Tour Barcelona is for you.
+Guide and passionate photographer Alfredo has designed a route through some of his favourite spots in Barcelona.
 On the way, he will not only show you the culture and scenery of his beautiful home city, but he will also put you front and centre of the experience by snapping high-quality photos of you and your travel companions.

-While most architecture lovers know of Antoni Gaudí – the mastermind behind the Sagrada Família, Casa Batlló and other Modernist marvels – not everyone is as familiar with the work of Lluís Domenèch i Montaner, another prominent modernist architect.
-His Palau de la Música Catalana is one of the city’s most impressive landmarks and it’s open to the public for guided tours every day outside of performance times.
+While most architecture lovers know of Gaudí – the mastermind behind the Sagrada Família, Casa Batlló and other Modernisme (Catalan Modernism) buildings – not everyone is as familiar with the work of Lluís Domenèch i Montaner, another prominent Modernisme architect.
+His Palau de la Música Catalana is one of the city’s most impressive landmarks, and it’s open to the public for guided tours every day outside of performance times.

 Take a customised tour from Hi.
 This is Barcelona to go beyond typical tourist activities and see the real Barcelona.
 As well as visiting the city’s well-known sights and learning its history, the tours will also take you to some hidden corners to unearth secret gems that have taken guides years to discover.
 Furthermore, the company invites you to tell them about your interests ahead of the tour so that they can show you the places that will really excite you.